-A patch is a planar polygon.
-Physically, it is a piece of paper, whose two sides can be differently textured (i.e. coloured with a drawing).
-A number of patches are used together to depict a pattern.
+A patch is a planar polygon, embodied physically as a piece of paper, whose two sides can be differently textured (i.e. coloured with a drawing).
+A number of patches are used in combination to depict a pattern.

 A hinge is a shared axis along which two patches are joined, and about which they can rotate relative to one another.